Skip to main content

 Efforts continue to track and understand harmful algal blooms

-Harmful algal blooms (HAB) are the proliferation of algae that occurs when coastal conditions are conducive to rapid growth.
-Scientists continue to study why HABs occur, but water temperature, wind, agricultural runoff, extreme weather events, and other factors can contribute to their development.
-Every U.S. coastal and Great Lakes state experiences HABs.
-Depending on the type of algae, blooms can be any number of colors or be colorless.
-The common culprit in the Gulf of Mexico is known for its red tinge.
+Harmful algal blooms (HAB) are the proliferation of any number of plankton or algae species that occurs when coastal conditions are conducive to rapid growth that is associated with a harmful impact.
+Scientists continue to study why HABs occur, but water temperature, wind, nutrient pollution, extreme weather events, and other factors can contribute to their development.

-The Gulf Culprit: Karenia brevis
+The Red Culprit: Karenia brevis

-The harmful Karenia brevis algae are common in the Gulf of Mexico, occurring nearly every year along the Gulf coast of Florida and with increasing frequency along the coast of Texas.
+The harmful Karenia brevis algae are common in the Gulf of Mexico, occurring nearly every year along the Gulf Coast of Florida and with increasing frequency along the coast of Texas.
 Commonly called red tides, the blooms get their name from the cloudy red or rust-colored swaths caused by Karenia brevis growing in overabundance.

 HABs in the Gulf of Mexico arise more often between August and October and end between December and February, but events have lasted longer, some for more than a year.
 The intensity and the extent of the area impacted by a bloom can also vary significantly, although HABs typically impact a small section of water for a short period.
 However, recent blooms have broken previous patterns.